forest-fire/firemodel/docs/models.md

 ### One-time Writes

-Although some write operations are better done of the `Record` API you can do them here too, starting with the basic endpoints:
+Although you may choose to do some of the write operations off the `Record` API directly you can do them here too, starting with the basic endpoints:

 ```ts
 const result = await PersonModel.push( newPerson );